martinberlin/H-cinread-it8951/README.md

 Provided by colleagues [Larry Bank](https://github.com/bitbank2) and [Lovyan03](https://github.com/lovyan03)

 1) Increase the pull-up resistors from 2.2 to 4.7K.
-Safer if the external I2C device already has its own pullups
+Safer if the external I2C device already has its own pullups.
+DONE
 2) Add a voltage divider to measure the battery voltage.
 Something with one end connected to another GPIO to allow the current to be shut off completely when not needed.
+DONE
 3) You might want to get a connector to connect a JTAG debugger.
+DONE

 ## ESP32-S3 Pin for JTAG